Sports-related curses: Presidents' Trophy Curse

-Since the 2013 Chicago Blackhawks, no Presidents' Trophy winners has ever made it to the Stanley Cup Finals.
-Moreover, no team that had won the Presidents' Trophy from 2016 to 2023 advanced past the second round until the Rangers did in 2024 after beating the Carolina Hurricanes 5–3 in game 6 to advance to the Eastern Conference Final.
+Since the 2013 Chicago Blackhawks, no Presidents' Trophy winners has ever made it to the Stanley Cup Final.
+Moreover, no team that had won the Presidents' Trophy from 2016 to 2023 advanced past the second round until the Rangers did in 2024 after beating the Carolina Hurricanes 5–3 in game six to advance to the Eastern Conference Final.

 Most notably since then, two teams have been eliminated in the Opening Round of these playoffs by their lower seeded opponents.
 In 2019 Tampa Bay Lightning got swept 0–4 by the 8th seeded Columbus Blue Jackets.
 This was followed by the 2023 Boston Bruins blowing a 3–1 series lead to the last seeded Florida Panthers.
-In the latter case, the Boston Bruins set the NHL record for the most games (65) and points (135) ever won in a single season, leading the Panthers by 43 points, thus making this one of the greatest upsets in NHL Playoff History.
+In the latter case, the Boston Bruins set the NHL record for the most games (65) and points (135) ever won in a single season, leading the Panthers by 43 points, thus making this one of the greatest upsets in NHL playoff history.